 This new tool will allow the public to interact with live data across St. Petersburg’s departments and specific work projects.

-According to the city’s announcement, the initial launch will include:
+The initial launch will include:

 - Project Stat, a tool that looks at all current city development projects

 - Performance Stat, a performance measurement tool for city departments